AlchemyCMS/alchemy-guides/guides/ingredients.md

 `<%= element_view_for(article, tag: :span, id: 'custom_id', class: 'custom_class') do |el| -%>`
 :::

-Without using the `element_view_for` helper, you can still access essences:
+Without using the `element_view_for` helper, you can still access ingredients:

-`article.content_by_name('headline')&.ingredient`
+`article.ingredient_by_name('headline')&.value`

-But the `el.render` helper takes care of generating the appropriate DOM elements to display the essence based on its type.
-It is recommended you rely on these helpers unless you are comfortable with the structure of the essence model you are trying to render.
+But the `el.render` helper takes care of generating the appropriate DOM elements to display the ingredient based on its type.
+It is recommended you rely on these helpers unless you are comfortable with the structure of the ingredient model you are trying to render.

 Just like `element_view_for`, you can pass `options` and `html_options` to `el.render`: